Automattic/blocks-everywhere/readme.txt

 This doesn't yet work on block-based themes - it must be a 'classic' theme.

-You should use the latest version of the Gutenberg plugin.
+You must use the specific version of Gutenberg listed in the changelog.

 == Usage ==